sugaryourcoffee/monitoring/docs/monitoring.md

     config.vm.hostname = "nagios"
     config.vm.network  = "forwarded_port", guest: 80, host: 4567
-    config.vm.network  = "private_network", ip: "192.168.100.100"
+    config.vm.network  = "public_network", ip: "192.168.178.111"
     config.vm.provider "virtualbox" do |vb|
       vb.memory = 2048
       vb.cpus   = 2
     end

-Note: The IP address 192.168.100 must not match with your local Network. vb.memory and vb.cpus you can change to what is possible with your machine.
+Note: The IP address 192.168.178.111 must not match with an already taken by a host in your network. *vb.memory* and *vb.cpus* you can change to what is possible with your machine.

 ## Create and start the box
 `vagrant up` is the command to create and start up the box.
 The first time